 In addition to her marketing expertise, Ms Gaffney is highly regarded for her skills in government relations, finance, change management and strategic planning, honed during her years as the Festival’s Administrative Director.

 In 2014, she and Artistic Director Antoni Cimolino announced the ground-breaking Stratford Festival HD project.
 Over the next decade, the entire canon of Shakespeare’s plays will be filmed, creating a unique cinematic library of Festival productions that will be broadcast worldwide and will serve as an invaluable educational tool for generations to come.

-An active member of the Stratford community, Ms Gaffney serves on the Board of the Stratford Tourism Alliance and is a committee member of the Ontario Tourism Marketing Partnership.
+An active member of the Stratford community, Ms Gaffney serves on the Board of the City of Stratford’s economic development agency and is a committee member of the Ontario Tourism Marketing Partnership.
 She is the Past Chair of the Stratford Public Library, and in 2011 she served as the Campaign Chair of the United Way Perth-Huron, raising $1.2 million.

 In 2008 Ms Gaffney was selected to participate in the Governor General’s Leadership Conference, and in 2006 she received a Business Excellence Award for Personal Achievement from the Stratford and District Chamber of Commerce.

 She has an MBA from the Richard Ivey School of Business at Western University and has continued her executive education through Harvard Business School.
 She resides in Stratford with her husband, Kevin.